nestharus/small-fast-router/docs/tickets.md

 **Description:** Create the fundamental node types that represent different segments in a route pattern.
 **Technical Details:**
 - Create an abstract `RouteNode` base class with common functionality
+- Implement two node structure variants:
+  - Register-sized prefix nodes for SIMD matching
+  - Compressed prefix nodes for byte comparison
 - Implement `StaticNode` class for static text segments with the following features:
   - Store the static text as a byte array for direct comparison
   - Add a boolean flag for optional segments (e.g., `/users?`)
-  - Implement methods for matching against URL segments
+  - Implement methods for matching against URL segments using both strategies
-  - Design node structure to handle vector-sized chunks
+  - Design node structure to handle vector-sized chunks for SIMD
   - Implement automatic splitting of longer static text at vector boundaries
 - Implement `StarNode` class for single-segment wildcards with the following features:
   - Support for named parameters (e.g., `*{id}`)
   - Support for optional wildcards (e.g., `*?`)
   - Support for prefix/suffix patterns (e.g., `abc*xyz`)
   - Methods for parameter extraction
+  - Support for both SIMD and byte comparison matching
 - Implement `DoubleStarNode` class for path wildcards with the following features:
   - Support for named parameters (e.g., `**{path}`)
   - Support for minimum segment count (e.g., `**[*{type}, *{id}]`)
   - Methods for parameter extraction
-**Acceptance Criteria:**
+  - Support for reversed sub-trie processing **Acceptance Criteria:**
 - All node types correctly implement the `RouteNode` interface
-- Node types are designed around vector size constraints
+- Node types support both SIMD and byte comparison strategies
 - Unit tests verify each node type can match its corresponding pattern type
 - Node types support all pattern features described in the design document